ublue-os/website/docs/blog/posts/bazzite-buzz-01.md

 - Fixed Bazzite Portal not installing certain things and relaunching at every boot.
 - Multiple fixes to Waydroid.
 - The Steam Deck variant defaults to X11 in Desktop Mode by default to resolve issues.
 Wayland is still an option.

+Thanks for the support!
+If you run into any issues, please post it to our [issue tracker](https://github.com/ublue-os/bazzite/issues) or open a thread on our [Discord](https://discord.gg/WnrmSQVna9).